Competitive Perimeter Defense of Conical Environments: Algorithms

+To establish the competitive ratio of Algorithm SNP, we use an accounting analysis in which captured intervals \textit{pay} for the lost intervals or equivalently, captured intervals are \textit{charged} for the intervals lost.
+The following lemmas will jointly establish the competitive ratio of SNP algorithm.

-We now prove the first part.
-Observe that, for any given trace, any two consecutive captured intervals can be classified into four types; (a) stay at the current location and capture both intervals on the same side, (b) stay at the current location and capture an interval and then move to the resting point of $N_o$ and capture the second interval, (c) move to the resting point of $N_o$ and capture both intervals, and finally (d) move to the resting point of sector $N_o$ and capture an interval and then move to the resting point of another sector, $N_{o'},~o'\in \{1,\dots,n_s \}\setminus\{o\}$ and capture an interval.
+\begin{lemma} In algorithm SNP, any two consecutive captured intervals pay for total $3(n_s-1)$ lost intervals. \end{lemma} \begin{proof} As Lemma \ref{lem:1captureset} ensures that the vehicle always captures an interval of intruders, any two consecutive captured intervals can be classified into four types (Fig. \ref{fig:SNP_capt_int}); (a) stay at the current location and capture both intervals on the same side, (b) stay at the current location and capture an interval and then move to the resting point of $N_o$ and capture the second interval, (c) move to the resting point of $N_o$ and capture both intervals, and finally (d) move to the resting point of sector $N_o$ and capture an interval and then move to the resting point of another sector, $N_{o'},~o'\in \{1,\dots,n_s \}\setminus\{o\}$ and capture an interval.